iza-institute-of-labor-economics/gettsim/.github/ISSUE_TEMPLATE/feature_request.md

 ### Current and desired situation

 A clear and concise description of what the problem is.
-E.g., I would like to model this part of the tax and transfer system.
+E.g., it would be great to add this and that feature of the taxes and transfers system.

 ### Proposed implementation